-Introduction to database management systems, a computer program that is used to organize, store, and retrieve information.
-Understanding of data, file and database concepts using Microsoft Access for Windows with emphasis on business application.
+Introduction to Database Management Systems, a computer program that is used to organize, store, and retrieve information.
+Understanding of data, file and database concepts using Microsoft Access for Windows with emphasis on business applications.
 Identify and evaluate client needs/requirements and translate those needs into a working database application model.
-Integrate Access data with other Microsoft applications such as Word and Excel.
-Strongly recommended: Computer Information Systems 50 and 55.
-3 units.
-3 hours laboratory.
+Integrate Access data with other Microsoft applications, such as Word and Excel.
+Strongly recommended: Computer Information Systems 50 and Computer Information Systems 55.
+3 hours lecture, 3 hours laboratory.